 "My 11 year old daughter has been dancing at A Step Above for 8 years, going on 9.
 She loves it!
 We are drawn to this studio because of it's professional commitment to dance and the dancers they train.
 The trophies lining the halls are testament enough, but what had us hooked was the wide age ranges of kids at the studio.
 We knew this was the place where our daughter could grow into her dance education.
 Fiona is a very kinesthetic learner and simply needs to move!
 Additionally, she is high risk for ehler-danlos syndrome which weakens the joints.
 At ASA, she receives high quality instruction to help her control her movements and protect her joins.
 Watching her dance repertoire expand over the years, and her commitment to it, has been a delight.
 Seeing her confidence grow and the effort that goes into performances is another character building advantage she's gained at ASA.
 Where ever life leads her, I know that her time spent at ASA will always be a part of her solid foundation of confidence, grace and self respect.
 Thank you to Tami and all the amazing teachers at ASA that have worked with us over the years!" -Katie M

-Since A Step Above has been open for 33 years, we have seen thousands of dancers pass through our doors.
+Since A Step Above has been open for 35 years, we have seen thousands of dancers pass through our doors.
 Some have kept dance in their life and others haven't but we are proud of everyone and honored to have been a part of their lives.
 We have had alumni who are or have been part of dance in many avenues.
-UW-Madison Dance Program, University of Iowa Dance Program, UCLA Dance Program, School of the Arts, UW-Stevens Pointe, UW-Madison Dance Team, UW-Milwaukee Dance Team, UW-Oshkosh Dance Team, UW-Whitewater Dance Team, Dancers Elite, Optima, Pointe Park Summer Intensive, Hubbard Street Summer Intensive, Ballet Chicago Summer Intensive, River North Summer Intensive, Ball State University Musical Theater Program, Pointe Park University Musical Theater Program, UW-Milwaukee Dance Program, Rockette Summer Intensive, Sarasota Ballet Summer Intensive, Tremaine Performance Team, Madison Contemporary Dance members, choreography jobs, cruise ship jobs, back up dancer jobs, Disney job offers, and many have become dance teachers all over the US to name a few!
+UW-Madison Dance Program, University of Iowa Dance Program, UCLA Dance Program, School of the Arts, UW-Stevens Pointe, UW-Madison Dance Team, UW-Milwaukee Dance Team, UW-Oshkosh Dance Team, UW-Whitewater Dance Team, Dancers Elite, Optima, Pointe Park Summer Intensive, Hubbard Street Summer Intensive, Ballet Chicago Summer Intensive, River North Summer Intensive, Ball State University Musical Theater Program, Pointe Park University Musical Theater Program, UW-Milwaukee Dance Program, Rockette Summer Intensive, Sarasota Ballet Summer Intensive, Tremaine Performance Team, Madison Contemporary Dance members, dance teacher jobs, choreography jobs, cruise ship jobs, back up dancer jobs, Disney job offers, and many have become dance teachers all over the US to name a few!

 If you are an alumnus and would like for us to share your achievements, please email us with a short biography as well as a recent photo/head shot and you will be featured too!